Christophe-pere/QML-Course/README.md

 The course is in French, so the slides are in French but can be translated.
 [PennyLane](https://pennylane.ai) is the primary library during the course.

+> Notebooks are provided in html format.
+They build on demos from [PennyLane](https://pennylane.ai)

-Winter session January to May 2024
+Winter session January to May 2024.

 ## Resources
 Three books are used as primary resources for this first edition of the course (pre-alpha 2024).